ansible-community/antsibull/src/antsibull/data/ansible-readme.rst

 Branch Info
 ===========

 *  The Ansible package is a 'batteries included' package that brings in ``ansible-core`` and a curated set of collections.
-Ansible uses semver versioning (for example, Ansible 5.6.0).
+Ansible uses `semantic versioning <https://semver.org/>`_ (for example, Ansible 5.6.0).
 *  The Ansible package has only one stable branch, called 'latest' in the documentation.
 *  See `Ansible release and maintenance <https://docs.ansible.com/ansible/latest/reference_appendices/release_and_maintenance.html>`_  for information about active branches and their corresponding ``ansible-core`` versions.